imliuyzh/Tamandua/README.md

 ```

 ## Disclaimer
-You can definitely modify this program to suit your needs.
+You can modify this program to suit your needs.
 However, please **DO NOT** abuse this program.
 All consequences resulted from such actions will be on your own.
 This script **DOES NOT** enroll you into the classes you want, but it instead tells you when you can enroll them.

 ## License
 This project is licensed under the GNU License - see the LICENSE.md file for details.